Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method with a Simple Strategy

 \subsection{Minimizing Convex Functions}

-In this subsection, we show the universal method achieves the state-of-the-art $O(\epsilon^{-1/2})$ iteration complexity similar to other second-order methods \cite{nesterov2006cubic,doikov2022super,doikov2023gradient,mishchenko2021regularized} when the objective function enjoys convexity.
-Before delving into the analysis, we impose an additional condition in this case. \begin{condition} The norm of the gradient at the next iterate is upper bounded as
+In this subsection, we show that the universal trust-region method can achieve the state-of-the-art $O(\epsilon^{-1/2})$ iteration complexity making it comparable to other second-order methods when the objective function enjoys convexity, see \citet{nesterov2006cubic,doikov_super-universal_2024,doikov2024gradient,mishchenko_regularized_2023}.
+Before delving into the analysis, we impose an additional property in this case. \begin{property} The norm of the gradient at the next iterate is upper bounded as